19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Alchemy/Alchemy.md

 		2. Touch/Target: The liquid must touch the target or be drunk
 		3. AOE: Explodes in the radius when the bottle is uncorked / broken

-As a general rule of thumb at least 95% of the liquid in a potion must be consumed / coat the target in order for a 'critical mass' of liquid to bind the magical effect.
+As a general rule of thumb effectively all (>99%) of the liquid in a potion must be consumed / coat the target in order for a 'critical mass' of liquid to bind the magical effect.
 Small tastes can give clues to the effect of a potion, without imbibing the full affect.
 Potions cannot be split / shared, unless of course they are AOE in which case everyone in the radius incurs the full effect.